devadrianapostol/understanding-v8-javascript/chapter1.md

 # Overview

-V8 has been evolved since was released in 2008.
+V8 went launched in 2008, since them evolved in all their pieces that is composed.
+Adding new compilers, like Turbofan and amazing improvements on the Garbage Collector.
 We are going to review the basic of the engine piece by piece.